Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Once complete, you’ll see a ‘success’ message and a green button to Download APK.

-Finally, jump back to your Android TV or NVIDIA Shield.
-We need to sideload the new APK file on to your device.
-If you need a refresher, I have a tutorial that will walk you through that process, step-by-step.
+We need to sideload the new APK file onto your device.
+If you need a refresher, I have a step-by-step tutorial to walk you through that process.

 I’ve found that the easiest way to sideload the new APK file on your Android TV is to upload the file to your Google Drive account.
-Then you can download and install it using your favorite Android TV file manager.

 That’s it.